 I also offer in-person appointments at my office in Hillcrest/ Banker’s Hill (3344 Fourth Avenue, Suite 200, San Diego, CA 92103).

-IMPORTANT NOTE: this building is not ADA compliant and getting to my office requires one flight of stairs.
+IMPORTANT NOTE: Getting to my office requires one flight of stairs.
 If you need elevator access, please contact me using the e-mail or phone number above and I can set up your appointment for you at an alternate location.

-Parking: There is metered parking around the building (free on Sundays), and free parking in and around Balboa Park two blocks over on Sixth Avenue, as well as on some of the surrounding streets.
+Parking: There is metered parking around the building (free on Sundays), and free parking in and around Balboa Park two blocks over on Sixth Avenue, as well as on the surrounding streets.

 What do the sessions look like?